What is Low Voltage Landscape Lighting?

 Step 4: Select the Transformer

 A transformer is the main device that converts a line voltage of 120 volts into 12 volts for lighting fixtures.
-Start with calculating the total wattage of the system.
-According to the lighting diagram, it includes power for all the light fixtures and devices.
+Calculate the total wattage of the system.
+According to the lighting diagram, this includes power for all the light fixtures and devices.

 Now multiply the total wattage with a safety factor of 1.25, and you’ll get the recommended wattage of the transformer.